manasa-arun/python/content/en/Tips/sum-built-in-function-in-python.md

 ---
-title: "sum() function in Python"
+title: " Python sum() function syntax, usage & example"
-description: "In this tutorial we learn how to use sum() function in Python"
+description: "The 'sum()' function is a one of the built-in functions in python"
 date: "2022-06-26T07:30:00+09:00"
 draft: true
 link: "sum() built-in functions"